iden3/snarkjs/README.md

 The `zkey new` command creates an initial `zkey` file with zero contributions.

-The `zley` is a zero-knowledge key that includes both the pairing and verification keys as well as phase2 contributions.
+The `zkey` is a zero-knowledge key that includes both the pairing and verification keys as well as phase2 contributions.

 Importantly, one can verify whether a `zkey` belongs to a specific circuit or not.